MĀORI TERRORISM IN NZ?

 Labour Ministers Parekura Horomia and Nania Mahuta spoke to the protesters, but they were loudly challenged and derided, their pleas for Māori to ‘wait and see’ falling on deaf ears.

-According to Nicky Hager, the raids had constituted a ‘clossal over-reactiom, a gigantic anti terror operation where there were no terrorists’.
+According to Nicky Hager, the raids had constituted a ‘colossal over-reaction, a gigantic anti-terror operation where there were no terrorists.
 The government, armed with new legislation, resources and an emboldened police force, had instituted the raids of 15 October 2007, confident that terrorism and insurrection would be found and rooted out.

 For a newspaper version of this article above, click here – Terrorising Maori.